Chair of the Department

 Michael Anes joined the Wittenberg faculty in 2004, after teaching at Albion College and Boston University.
 His research interests lie broadly in visual cognition, and specifically in the processes by which humans recognize objects and faces.
-Dr. Anes teaches several regular course offerings in the Psychology department such as the Learning Proseminar, Experimental Design, and Cognitive Laboratory.
-In 2008, Dr. Anes was awarded the Omicron Delta Kappa Award for Excellence in Teaching at Wittenberg.
-Dr. Anes was on sabbatical in Poland for the 2010-11 academic year and affiliated with the University of Finance and Management in Warsaw, conducting research in cognitive neuroscience as a Fulbright US Scholar.
+Dr. Anes teaches several regular course offerings in the Psychology department such as Psychology 101, Psychology of Gender, Experimental Design, and Cognitive Laboratory.
+In 2008, Dr. Anes was awarded the Omicron Delta Kappa Award for Excellence in Teaching and in 2023 Dr. Anes received the Collegium Award for Excellence and Innovation in Teaching.

-Anes, M.D., & * Short, L.A.
+- Anes, M.D., & * Short, L.A.
 (2009).
 Adult-like Competence in Perceptual Encoding of Facial Configuration by the Right Hemisphere Emerges After Ten Years of Age.
 Perception, 38(3), 333-342.

-Anes, M.D., & * Kruer, J.L.
+- Anes, M.D., & * Kruer, J.L.
 (2004).
 Investigating hemispheric specialization in a novel face-word Stroop task.
 Brain and Language, 89, 136-141.

-* Stark, J.W., Anes, M.D., & Liederman, J. (2004).
+- * Stark, J.W., Anes, M.D., & Liederman, J. (2004).
 Spatiotemporal continuity implicated in the binding of features and object identity.
 International Journal of Neuroscience, 114(7), 751-775.